 Most of the allegations seem to reflect a bias based upon the selective presentation of facts.
+For example, the Charity advises that it sent pictures of animals served but these are not referred to in the AFL.
 Consequently, we ask that you provide us with copies of all the documentation which you, in your capacity as auditor preparing the AFL, took away from the Charity when you conducted this audit and made your determination.
 Fairness requires disclosing the documents you committed to this file as well as those you omitted.